-The breach includes the compromise of personal information of approximately 143 million individuals, as originally reported; however, as of Oct.
-15, CNN reported that there have now been another 2.5 million people breached.
+Equifax breach includes the compromise of personal information of approximately 143 million individuals, as originally reported.
+However, as of October 15, CNN reported that there have now been another 2.5 million people breached.
 The breach includes information including social security numbers, birthdates, credit card numbers and drivers’ licenses.

-Now, as to how much liability Equifax will face, nobody really knows just yet.
+As to how much liability Equifax breach will cause, nobody really knows just yet.
 We do know, however, that the Federal Trade Commission (FTC) and many state attorney generals have already started proceedings against Equifax.
 “The FTC typically does not comment on ongoing investigations,” spokesman Peter Kaplan wrote in an email to Reuters.
-“However, in light of the intense public interest and the potential impact of this matter, I can confirm that FTC staff are investigating the Equifax data breach.”
+“However, in light of the intense public interest and the potential impact of this matter, I can confirm that FTC staff are investigating the Equifax breach.”
 In addition, almost 40 states have joined an investigation into Equifax’s business practices.

 Emptech Entices Lawmakers to Improve Sensitive Data Regulations

 Emptech has sent a letter to Congresswoman Waters and Senator Mark Warner, asking for national reporting reform legislation and stricter laws on more timely notifications to the public when data breaches, such as the one with Equifax occur.
 Currently California only states that a “timely” notification need happen.
 This, of course, is the equivalent of not saying anything at all, because there is nothing to be enforced here.
-We at Emptech are pressing federal lawmakers to move swiftly to enact laws that require all states to move to a public announcement within 72 hours regarding any security breach discovery of sensitive, consumer data.
+Emptech is urging federal lawmakers to move swiftly to enact laws that require all states to move to a public announcement within 72 hours regarding any security breach discovery of sensitive consumer data.

-Thus far, I don’t believe lawmakers on both the federal and state level have been strict enough about regulating data firms who hold sensitive consumer data.
+Thus far, lawmakers on both the federal and state level have not been strict enough about regulating data firms that hold sensitive consumer data.
 Right now, states such as: Connecticut, Florida, Maine, New Mexico, Ohio, Rhode Island, Tennessee and Vermont — have mandated deadlines on how fast an organization needs to inform consumers of a breach.
 And with each passing day we see a changing landscape as our states and nation wrap their hands around rapid needed change.

 Sensitive Data Protection as Top Priority